Toucaan/toucaan.docs/docs/typography.md

 Observe the scaling of element and the text within.
 The text is always pinned to the intrinsic size of the element.

 ### Demos
-View the [CSS is Awesome](https://codepen.io/marvindanig/pen/bGGRZdE) example with intrinsic scaling.
+See the [CSS is Awesome](https://codepen.io/marvindanig/pen/bGGRZdE) example with intrinsic scaling.

-View the [homepage of Red Goose](https://goose.red) that demonstrates intrinsic scaling.
+View the [Homepage of Red Goose](https://goose.red) that demonstrates intrinsic scaling.